test 33

 How To Manage Holiday Pay At Your Company

-If your organization decides to close on specific holidays, are they required to compensate their employees?
-The answer to this question is dependent on the type of employment contract that was set up between an employee and their company.
+If your organization decides to close on specific holidays, do you need to compensate your employees?
+The answer to this question depends on the type of employment contract, where you do business, and whether your organization is in the public or private sector.

 What You Need to Know about Holiday Pay Policies

 Per the Department of Labor, the Fair Labor Standards Act does not require payment for holidays.
-Employers are responsible for establishing which days are recognized as paid holidays and communicating them to employees through a company handbook.
+Employers are responsible for establishing which days are recognized as paid holidays and communicating that to employees through an company handbook.

 Non-Exempt Employees

-For non-exempt (overtime-eligible employees), the company is generally not required to pay employees on days in which they do not perform work.
-As long as all non-exempt employees are notified of the closure prior to reporting to work on the holiday, no pay is required.
+For non-exempt (overtime-eligible employees), the company is generally not required to pay employees on days they don’t perform work.
+As long as all non-exempt employees are notified of the closure before they report to work on the holiday, no pay is required.

 If the non-exempt employee has accrued vacation or PTO time, the employee may request or the employer may require that the employee use accrued vacation or PTO to cover the days of the holiday closure.